YYCAAA/ICML25PCRL/README.md

-# PCRL_PPO Modular Project
+# PCRL_PreCo

-A modular implementation of Preference-Conditioned Reinforcement Learning with PPO for Multi-Objective RL.
+An implementation of Preference-Conditioned Reinforcement Learning with PreCo for Multi-Objective RL.

 ## Installation